Recharged Recharged Recharged

 ABOUT

 Recharged is an independent site that focuses on technology, electric vehicles, and the digital life by Nafisa Akabor.
-Drawing from her 18-year tech journalism career, expect news, reviews, how-tos, comparisons, and practical uses of tech that are easy to digest.
+Drawing from her 19-year tech journalism career, expect news, reviews, how-tos, comparisons, and practical uses of tech that are easy to digest.
 Nafisa is a traveller at heart, having been to 46 countries and counting.
-Find her unique travel tips and tricks on TikTok alongside tech & EV content.
+Find her edutainment videos covering tech, EVs and travel on TikTok.

 BIMONTHLY NEWSLETTER